PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Characterize
-   `_optimize_transpose_slice_logistic_concat_reshape_tail_nhwc_chains` at both
+2. Characterize `_optimize_transpose_pre_add_nhwc_chains` at all four direct production positions and through the conservative safe-transpose bundle.
-   direct production positions.
-Fix its runtime match set, per-branch Transpose/Slice/optional-Logistic/Concat/Reshape ownership, terminal Concat boundary, constant ownership, and interaction with the preceding indexed general input-adapter owner before selecting a bounded semantic owner.
+   Fix its runtime match set, direct and Swish-wrapped operands, optional unary suffix, binary operand order, shared constant ownership, retained NCHW consumers, and interaction with the preceding indexed tail and channel- shuffle owners before selecting a bounded semantic owner.
 Do not modify it during characterization.
 3. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have